ysoojin/app/README.md

 NeoFreeBird differs from older Twitter app versions as it uses a more recent Twitter app in order to keep features working for potential API changes and similar along with keeping optimizations for newer devices.

 > [!NOTE]
 > <b>There are some remaints</b><br>You may still see some X branding and references to posts/posting, especially in web based stuff like Community Notes.
+We try our best to get rid of most of them.

 > [!TIP]
 > <b>Would you rather add the patches yourself instead of using the IPA?</b> <br>